leingang/latex-discrete/README.md

     $ texlua build.lua install --full

-If the `--full` option isn't recognize, update your TeX distribution.
+If the `--full` option isn't recognized, update your TeX distribution.
 Or, skip it and install the documentation separately:

     $ cp -r build/doc/* `kpsewhich --var-value TEXMFHOME`/doc